-Identity cards for foreign nationals are currently issued to some categories of foreign nationals from outside the European Economic Area (EEA) and Switzerland.
+Identity cards for foreign nationals are currently issued to some categories of foreign nationals from outside the EEA and Switzerland.
 Other immigration applicants continue to receive a sticker (vignette) in their passport.

 Since July 2013, EEA nationals from Croatia were able to move and reside freely in any EU State.
-However, the UK is applying transitional restrictions and as such Croatians wishing to work in the UK will need to obtain an accession worker authorisation document (permit to work).
-Therefore, employers will need to make document checks to confirm if the Croatian has unrestricted access to the UK labour market as they are exempt from work accession or they hold a valid work authorisation document allowing them to carry out the type of work in question before starting employment.
+However, the UK is applying transitional restrictions and as such, Croatians wishing to work in the UK will need to obtain an accession worker authorisation document (permit to work).
+Before starting employment, employers will need to make document checks to confirm if the Croatian has unrestricted access to the UK labour market as they are exempt from work accession or they hold a valid work authorisation document allowing them to carry out the type of work in question.

 If you are licensed to sponsor skilled workers or students from outside the EEA or Switzerland under the points-based system, you can use a migrant's identity card - which provides evidence of the holder's nationality, identity and status in the UK - to check their right to work or study here.

-The following checks must also be taken to ensure that each document also relates to the prospective employee in question:
+The following checks must also be carried out to ensure that each document also relates to the prospective employee in question: